 The Clearinghouse allows for inclusion of registered word marks, word marks protected by statute or treaty or validated by court, and "[o]ther marks that constitute intellectual property" (the latter being undefined).
 With respect to RPMs utilizing Clearinghouse data, the availability of "Sunrise" services (i.e., an opportunity for a trademark owner, for a fee, to preemptively register an exact match of its mark as a domain name) is limited to those trademarks for which current use can be demonstrated.
-Whether or not substantiated by demonstration of current use, trademark owners would also be eligible to participate in a time limited "Claims" service (i.e., notice to a potential domain name registrant of the existence of a potentially conflicting trademark right, and notice to the relevant trademark owner(s) in the event that the registrant nevertheless proceeds with domain name registration).
-As mandated by ICANN, the unfairly burden rights holders in the treatment of trademark registrations legitimately obtained through examination and registration systems as applied in many global jurisdictions, and that, if and where relevant, practical measures may be envisaged to identify any allegedly inappropriate invocation of rights in specific contexts.
-As of August 2015, the Clearinghouse contained over 37,000 entries25.
+Whether or not substantiated by demonstration of current use, trademark owners would also be eligible to participate in a time-limited "Claims" service (i.e., notice to a potential domain name registrant of the existence of a potentially conflicting trademark right, and notice to the relevant trademark owner(s) in the event that the registrant nevertheless proceeds with domain name registration).
+As mandated by ICANN, the availability of the Claims service is for a period of 90 days after a new gTLD is opened for general public registration, but users of the Clearinghouse can opt-in to receive notifications indefinitely.
+The demonstration of use required for Sunrise services similarly applies to the invocation of trademarks as a basis for a complaint filed under the "Uniform Rapid Suspension" RPM described herein.

+through examination and registration systems as applied in many global jurisdictions, and that, if and where relevant, practical measures may be envisaged to identify any allegedly inappropriate invocation of rights in specific contexts.
+As of April 2016, the Clearinghouse contained over 40,500 entries.